dgerding/XamFormsAzure2017-Act1/README.md

----
-Xamarin Forms with .Net Standard and Azure Client 4.x: A Real-World Quickstart
+Xamarin Forms with .Net Standard and Azure Client 4.x
----
+------------
 \@DavidGerding, August 5, 2017

-What’s This?
-------------

 In my estimation, as of today, here’s the real-world way to get Xamarin Forms working with Visual Studio 2017 and the current Azure Mobile Client (4.0) for